Facial Nerve Problems (cont.)

 - About half the time, there is numbness or pain in the ear, face, neck or tongue.

-- There is a preceding viral illness in 60% of patients.
+- There is a preceding viral illness in a majority of patients.

-- There is a family history of Bell's palsy in 4% to 10% of patients.
+- There is a family history of Bell's palsy in some of patients.

 - There may be a change in hearing sensitivity (often increased sensitivity).